gabrielebedon/pyre/README.rst

 Note
 ----

+This version is created on the basis of the original Pyre 5.0.2 code and modified to work with Python 3.x.

    If you have any problems, found bugs in the code or have feature request comments or questions, please feel free to send a mail to `Jürgen Hackl`_.